Best Projectors for Bright Rooms: 5 Top Picks Tested

 Frequently Asked Questions

-How many lumens do I actually need for a bright living room?
+How many ANSI lumens do I need for a bright room?

-What is the difference between ANSI lumens and manufacturer lumens?
+What is the difference between ANSI lumens and the brightness numbers on consumer projector boxes?

-Do I need an ALR screen or will a regular screen work?
+Do I need a special screen for a bright-room projector, or will a white wall work?

 Where to Buy